 7-Week-Old Baby Milestones

-Here are some common milestones that you may notice in your 7-week-old baby:
+Here are some common 7-week growth spurts or milestones you may notice in your baby:

 - Your baby will be able to track objects with his eyes.